faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 }
 ```

-We could use a function type again, but I decided to use a proper interface for clarity.
+We could use a function type again, but I decided to use a proper interface, for clarity.
 Nonetheless, we can create a helper function type, which will simplify creating instances of the
 interface.